kasuboski/cheap-managed-kubernetes/README.md

 It takes awhile (like 8mins).
 It creates a cluster with the default node pool and then deletes it and replaces it with the node pool we specified.

 **Caveats**
 We disabled logging, monitoring and load balancing.
-All 3 can add quite a bit of $$$ with load balancing being like $20 a month.
+All 3 can add quite a bit of $$$ with load balancing being ~$20 a month.